Nidhi-Surapaneni/India-Its-States-using-html/README.md

 _couldn't able to upload all pictures as we cannot upload more then 100_

-This project is a  part of semester final exam Special thanks to groupmates\
+This project is a  part of semester final exam Special thanks to my groupmates\
 *SONAM RATHOD* \
 *SIRI BHASKAR HEDGE*